Frequently Asked Questions

 Q: Do you keep fresh water and a portable bowl with you on walks?

-A: Yes, I carry water and bowl on my person and in my van, both for drinking and rinsing the dogs feet and legs after walks.
+A: Yes.
+I carry fresh water and portable bowls on walks and in my van for drinking and rinsing muddy paws.

 Q: Can you walk my puppy?